cs320-wisc/f22/labs/lab11.md

 3. Start the [edgar-util.py](./edgar-util) module used by P5

-4. remember that each study group member should fill the TopHat question: https://app.tophat.com/e/594996
+4. remember that each study group member **who attended in-person** should fill the TopHat question: https://app.tophat.com/e/594996